srazzak/stile/README.md

 pnpm run dev
 ```

-Your application will be available at `http://localhost:5173`.
+Verdigris will be available at `http://localhost:5173`.

 ## Building for Production